MikeHankinson/4_MIT_Practical_Data_Science/README.md

 Amazon.com, Inc. engages in the retail sale of consumer products and subscriptions in North America as well as internationally.
 This dataset consists of monthly average stock closing prices of Amazon over a period of 12 years from 2006 to 2017.
 Build a time series model using the AR, MA, ARMA and ARIMA models in order to forecast the stock closing price of Amazon.

 ### Results
-All exploratory and inferential statistical analysis, visualization and clustering results are included in the following project notebooks:
+All exploratory and inferential statistical analysis, visualization, decision tree, randome forest and time series are included in the following project notebooks:
 - Project 1: [Jupyter Notebook](Learner_Notebook_Classification_PDS.ipynb)
 - Project 2: [Jupyter Notebook](Learner_Notebook_Project_Time_Series.ipynb)